 The Solaris operating environment includes an authentication system at the level of remote procedure call (RPC)—the mechanism on which NFS operation is built.
 This system, known as Secure RPC, greatly improves the security of network environments and provides additional security to services such as the NFS system.
 When the NFS system uses the facilities that are provided by Secure RPC, it is known as a Secure NFS system.

 Secure RPC is fundamental to the Secure NFS system.
-The goal of Secure RPC is to build a system that is at minimum as secure as a time-sharing system.
-In a time-sharing system all users share a single computer.
+The goal of Secure RPC is to build a syste that is at minimum as secure as a time-sharing system (one in which all users share a single computer).
 A time-sharing system authenticates a user through a login password.
 With data encryption standard (DES) authentication, the same authentication process is completed.
-Users can log in on any remote computer just as users can log in on a local terminal.
-The users' login passwords are their passports to network security.
+Users can log in on any remote computer just as they can on a local terminal, and their login passwords are their passports to network security.
 In a time-sharing environment, the system administrator has an ethical obligation not to change a password to impersonate someone.
 In Secure RPC, the network administrator is trusted not to alter entries in a database that stores public keys.

-When UNIX authentication is used by a network service, the credentials contain the client's host name, UID, GID, and group-access list.
-However, the verifier contains nothing.
+When UNIX authentication is used by a network service, the credentials contain the client's host name, UID, GID, and group-access list, but the verifier contains nothing.
 Because no verifier exists, a superuser could falsify appropriate credentials by using commands such as su.
-Another problem with UNIX authentication is that UNIX authentication assumes all computers on a network are UNIX computers.
+Another problem with UNIX authentication is that it assumes all computers on a network are UNIX computers.
 UNIX authentication breaks down when applied to other operating systems in a heterogeneous network.

 The security of DH authentication is based on a sender's ability to encrypt the current time, which the receiver can then decrypt and check against its own clock.
 The timestamp is encrypted with DES.
 The requirements for this scheme to work are as follows:

 The two agents must agree on the current time.